infinity0/msg-notes/causal/04-state.rst

     Current session membership at G, i.e. after having received/accepted all messages in G, and no other messages.

-In other words, we need an algorithm merge(X) to merge the state of a set of nodes, like the ones that exist in modern DVCSs.
+Now, we need an algorithm merge[G](X) to merge the state of a set of nodes, like the ones that exist in modern DVCSs.
 Furthermore, the algorithm must never require manual conflict resolution - we must have a result *before* the user writes any message.

 From here on, we'll ignore the `type 1` column and message content.
 When we refer to the "state" of a node, we mean the `type 2` state, and when we refer to "merged state", we mean the aggregated state.
 In our group session system, `state` represents a set of members, but for now to keep things simple, we'll ignore this and mostly talk about an opaque semantics-free `state`.

-To re-state our aim in these terms, we are trying to define a function:
+To re-state our aim in these terms, we want to define a function:

 **merge[G](X)** -- where:
     - G is a :doc:`partial order <01-ordering>` history graph, where each node